mgravi7/EnvoyK8SPOC/scripts/README.md

 .\cleanup-k8s.ps1
 ```

-This removes Phase 3 resources (namespace, Gateway, HTTPRoutes, SecurityPolicies) but keeps the Envoy Gateway operator for reuse.
+This removes the deployed Gateway API resources (namespace, Gateway, HTTPRoutes, SecurityPolicies) but keeps the Envoy Gateway operator for reuse.

 ## Notes
-- This repository standardizes on the Kubernetes Gateway API (Phase 3).
-The legacy Phase 2 direct Envoy deployment manifests have been removed to reduce clutter.
+- This repository standardizes on the Kubernetes Gateway API.
+Legacy direct-Envoy deployment manifests (if present) have been archived in `docs/archive/` for historical reference.
 Keep `docker-compose.yml` for native Docker runs.
 - Scripts assume Envoy Gateway operator v1.6.0+ is installed via Helm.
 - Run `pytest -q` in `tests/` to execute the full test suite.